Lightning Safety Awareness Week: 7 Days of Safety

 While these storms are forming, air acts as an insulator between the positive and negative charges in the cloud and between the cloud and the ground.
 When the difference in charges becomes too great, this insulating capacity of the air breaks down.
 Then, there is a rapid discharge of electricity.
 This is lightning.

 It’s important to note that lightning comprises two different discharges.
 Cloud-to-ground bolts happen between charges in the cloud and the ground.
 In-cloud bolts occur between opposite charges within the thunderstorm cloud.
 A combination of both cloud-to-ground and in-cloud discharges is total lightning.
 Earth Networks total lightning network (ENTLN) is one of first lightning detection network that prioritized measuring total lightning.

 How Thunder Forms

 The electrical discharge makes a loud noise we know as thunder.
 When lightning strikes through the air it heats it up quickly.
 This causes the air to expand rapidly and creates the sound of thunder.
 According to the National Weather Service, you can hear thunder about 10 miles from lightning strikes.

 Day 3 – Tuesday

-If for some reason you find yourself in a situation where you absolutely cannot get to safety, you can slightly lessen the threat of being struck with the following tips:
+If you find yourself when you absolutely cannot get to safety, you can slightly lessen the threat of being struck with the following tips: